greeble-dev/bevy_mod_skinned_aabb/notes/Performance.md

         - Main issue is that it's an independent system.
             - Not making good use of cores and L1/2.
             - Doesn't exploit temporal locality of joint transforms across the various systems (animation blend -> transform propagate -> skinned aabb -> write gpu buffers)
+        - Also didn't check if each mesh instance's joints are contiguous in memory.